andreisucman/elagrade-frontend/outstatic/content/posts/how-to-grade-essays-with-chatgpt.md

 ![chatgpt essay grading interface](/images/chatgpt-interface-essay-grading-Y1MT.webp)

-And even though it sounds credible I strongly encourage you to read it and ask for clarification.
+And even though it looks credible I strongly encourage you to read it and ask for clarification.

 The free ChatGPT model is notorious for making lies look very trustworthy, so you never know it unless you fact-check it.